Super Bowl LIV: Ticket prices are about to hit a new record - and there's a reason why - Business - The Palm Beach Post - The Media Times

 The Niners play in economically booming Northern California.
 The average home price in San Francisco and Silicon Valley is over $ 1 million.

 The region also has the highest paid workers in the country.
 The average weekly wage in Santa Clara County was $ 2,612 in mid-2019, the richest in the country, according to the U.S. Department of Labor.
-Nos.
-2 and 3 in the ranking are the counties San Francisco and San Mateo, also in the heart of the Niners fan base.
+The ranking is rounded off by the counties San Francisco and San Mateo, also in the heart of the Niners fan base.

 Kansas City’s economic statistics are far less exciting – wages in the metropolitan area are at or below the national average of $ 1,095 a week.
 But for Chiefs fans, there is the allure of a long absence, along with the excitement of a team led by star quarterback Patrick Mahomes.

 “This is a unique opportunity for Chiefs fans,” said Lawrence.
 “They say:” 50 years have passed.
-Let us do this.'”
+Let’s do this. “

-Price spikes mean that Super Bowl tickets are a luxury item.
-But the increasingly creative financial industry is also trying to provide Super Bowl tickets for labor-intensive players.
+Price peaks mean that Super Bowl tickets are a luxury item.
+But the increasingly creative financial industry is also trying to make Super Bowl tickets available to working stiffs.

 The StubHub ticket marketplace partnered with financial technology company Affirm Inc. this month to help fans fund ticket purchases of up to $ 17,500.
-According to StubHub, interest rates are up to 30%.
+According to StubHub, interest rates are up to 30 percent.

-Of course fans can also buy tickets with a credit card, but the introduction of a new rental market for tickets only increases the possibility of further price increases.
+Of course fans can also buy tickets by credit card, but the introduction of a new rental market for tickets only increases the possibility of further price increases.
 How high could prices go?

 “At some point there will be an upper limit,” said Lawrence.
 “I do not know what that is.”